-The Bible tells us, first that the Lord’s Supper is a memorial, a most excellent way to make each worship service be about cross of Christ (1 Cor 2:2) and not on the preacher’s eloquence or on the beauty of the worship.
+The Bible tells us, first that the Lord’s Supper is a memorial, a most excellent way to make each worship service be about cross of Christ (1 Cor 2:2) and not on the preacher’s eloquence or on the musical skill of the worship leaders.
 A second purpose is that it forces each believer to a spiritual crisis week by week: I must now confess my sins if I’m going to participate.
 According to 1 Corinthians 10-11, communion also reminds us of the union of each member in the body of Christ (10:17; 11:33).
 In the bread and wine we remember that it is impossible to love God and not love his people.
 Sharing in one bread ought to shake us out of the cult of individualism in which modern believers fall.

 For truths such as these, surely we can carve out a healthy slice of time to celebrate the Lord’s Supper as the early church did, that is, every week.
 Communion can be made a part of the worship, or before or after the message.
 It can include a special time of confession, or a time of fellowship, or a time of silent prayer.
 What if it were announced, based on 1 Corinthians 11: “Look around, each one of you, at the people in this room.
 If you have anything against anyone, or even any doubts about your relationship, then would you walk over to that person during this time and take whatever time you need to be reconciled.”
 Or you could have people pray in groups or two and three and then take communion together.
 What if you had everyone spend time in praying the old prayer, “they kingdom come” based on the eschatological aspect of communion “until he comes.”

 The Lord’s Supper summons us to:

 Look back – to the death of Christ

 Look to the present – to the reality of God’s forgiveness right now